KimJongTrill/Teruvia/Player Handout.md

 * **Ability Scores:** Go to *#stat-gen* in the Discord and enter `!rr 6 4d6pl1`, arrange as desired.
 Re-roll the whole lot if they don't add up to at least 70.
 * **Equipment:** One *Uncommon* Magic Item tied to your backstory, along with your standard starting equipment, open to your ideas for weapon customization for flavor.
 * **Classes.** Any official WOTC 5e content or specified Homebrew.
 2 classes max.
-* **Races.** Any listed race and all variants of them.
+* **Races.** Any listed race and all their variants/halfs.
 Nation is just a suggestion, but remember how being different might affect your character.

 <div style='margin-top:25px;'> </div>